Tabea Schmid

-Tabea Schmid (born 14 August 2003) is a Swiss female handballer for Danish club København Håndbold and the Swiss national team.
+Tabea Schmid (born 14 August 2003) is a Swiss female handballer for Danish club Team Esbjerg and the Swiss national team.

 Schmid made her official debut on the Swiss national team on 20 March 2021, against Faroe Islands.
 She represented Switzerland for the first time at the 2022 European Women's Handball Championship in Slovenia, Montenegro and North Macedonia, where she scored 13 goals on 3 matches.

 In the 2024-25 season she became the first Swiss player ever to be the top scorer in the Danish league.